raspberrypilearning/music-player/en/quiz1/question_1.md

   --- feedback ---

 Awesome!
-You have answered correctly, the `on start` and `forever` blocks are show on the code editor panel every time you start a new project.
+You have answered correctly, the `on start` and `forever` blocks are shown in the code editor panel every time you start a new project.

   --- /feedback ---